dbiagi/marketplace/README.md

 ## What is this?

-A simple rest application using Spring Boot to build a marketplace application.
+A simple rest application using Spring Boot to build listing directory REST API.

-## Regras de negócios

-Ao registrar é criado uma loja e um usuário que será o "dono" da loja Esse usuário poderá cadastrar mais usuários "atendentes" Cada atendente pode ou não cadastrar/atualizar/excluir usuários Uma loja pode ter varios usuários, cada usuário atendente terá um custo X a mais na inscrição.

-Haverá diferentes planos para adesao
-A aplicação será somente via assinatura
-A assinatura poderá ter renovação automática

-Implementar vários gateways de pagamentos